-Lastly, the new rule alters one of the provisions governing when a court must limit the frequency or extent of discovery otherwise allowed by the Rules or a local rule.
+Lastly, the new rule alters one of the provisions governing when a court must limit the frequency or extent of discovery otherwise allowed by the rules or a local rule.
 Under the old rule, the court would have to limit discovery if it determined that "the burden or expense of the proposed discovery outweighs its likely benefit, considering the needs of the case, the amount in controversy, the parties' resources, the importance of the issues at stake in the action, and the importance of the discovery in resolving the issues."
 Fed.
 R. Civ.
-P. 26(b)(2)(C)(iii) (effective until Dec.
-1, 2015).
+P. 26(b)(2)(C)(iii) (no longer effective).
 But given that the new rule defines the scope of discovery in a way that takes these matters into account, the corresponding provision under the new rule simply requires the court to enter an order limiting discovery if "the proposed discovery is outside the scope permitted by Rule 26(b)(1)."
 Fed.
 R. Civ.
-P. 26(b)(2)(C)(iii) (effective Dec.
-1, 2015).
+P. 26(b)(2)(C)(iii).

-B. Rule 26(d) (Timing and Sequence of Discovery)
+Rule 26(d) (Timing and Sequence of Discovery)2

 The new Rule 26(d) adds a subpart authorizing early Rule 34 requests for production.
 Under the new subpart, "[m]ore than 21 days after the summons and complaint are served on a party, a request under Rule 34 may be delivered: (i) to that party by any other party, and (ii) by that party to any plaintiff or to any other party that has been served."
 Fed.
 R. Civ.
-P. 26(d)(2)(A) (effective Dec.
-1, 2015).
+P. 26(d)(2)(A).
 However, "[t]he request is considered to have been served at the first Rule 26(f) conference," which means the responding party's deadline for responding does not begin to run until that time.
 Fed.
 R. Civ.
-P. 26(d)(2)(B) (effective Dec.
-1, 2015).
-Minor knits were also made to Rule 26(c)(1)(B) and Rule 26(f)(3)(D).
+P. 26(d)(2)(B).

-C. Rule 34 (Producing Documents)
+Rule 34 (Producing Documents)3